The Reason Why Plumbing Systems Must Have to be Grounded: Ensuring Electrical Safety in Your Home

 What is the term plumbing grounding?

-What are the rules for plumbing systems that require grounding?
+What are the prerequisites for grounding in plumbing systems?